in-c0/Intro-to-AI/README.md

 The content is inspired by my personal notes and learnings from the course COMP9814: Extended Artificial Intelligence at UNSW (24T3).
 It assumes readers have a basic understanding of Python and mathematics at a sophomore university level, as well as a solid grasp of fundamental data structures and algorithms.

+⚠️ Site is currently under active development, frequent changes are expected

 ## Resources

 For a deeper understanding of the topics covered, the following textbooks are recommended: